 - Awnings or insulated window shades that block incoming sunlight can reduce your cooling bills.

-Your roof acts like a giant solar collector, absorbing heat from the sun and radiating it into your attic 24 hours a day.
+Your roof acts as a giant solar collector, absorbing heat from the sun and radiating it into your attic 24 hours a day.
 Insulating your attic well can cut your energy bills by preventing that heat from flowing into your living areas.

 The U.S. Department of Energy recommends that attics in our climate zone be insulated to an R-value of 30 to 60.
 Blown-in fiberglass is the best option.
 Stay away from blown-in cellulose because it creates dust problems in your home.
 You can have a reflective radiant barrier sprayed onto the underside of your roof deck, which will keep much of the radiant heat absorbed by your roof from entering your attic.